cncf/tag-security/community/assessments/guide/README.md

 * **Lead security reviewer or their designee** will perform an initial, clarifying assessment to:
   * Verify completeness
-  * Ask for clarifications
+  * Ask for clarification
   * Ensure terms are defined
   * Ensure concepts introduced are explained with context
   * Provide quick feedback

-**Imporantantly, comments on the document should be addressed in the document text, as the comments will be lost when the document is later converted to markdown.**
+**Importantly, comments on the document should be addressed in the document text, as the comments will be lost when the document is later converted to markdown.**

 #### Security assessment